drewm27/speakerrankings/subwoofer/speakers/Sigberg-Audio-INKOGNITO-12.md

 layout: page
 title: Sigberg Audio INKOGNITO 12 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Sigberg Audio INKOGNITO 12 ranks #1 out of 42 total Small Powered Home Subwoofers (Under 30 lbs).
+share-description: "The Sigberg Audio INKOGNITO 12 ranks #40 out of 137 total Medium Powered Home Subwoofers (30–75 lbs).
 Find all the specifications and reviews in one place"
 ---

-The Sigberg Audio INKOGNITO 12 ranks [#1 out of 42 total Small Powered Home Subwoofers (Under 30 lbs)](/subwoofer/powered-small/#1-sigberg-audio-inkognito-12-345629) for sound quality.
+The Sigberg Audio INKOGNITO 12 ranks [#40 out of 137 total Medium Powered Home Subwoofers (30–75 lbs)](/subwoofer/powered-medium/#40-sigberg-audio-inkognito-12-345629) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

-## #1 Sigberg Audio INKOGNITO 12: $3,456.29
+## #40 Sigberg Audio INKOGNITO 12: $3,456.29
 - Notes: low profile (<8in)
 - CEA-2010-A Average (40-80Hz): 114.4 dB
 - Cabinet Color: black, white